 We have made great progress in early education in Minnesota.
 However, many children still do not have access to high-quality care.
 Children who enter kindergarten unprepared are less likely to achieve third grade reading standards, less likely to graduate high school, and less likely to ever attend college.
 They are more likely to drop out of school and more likely to be arrested for a violent crime.

-You can use the resource below to talk with others about the need for high-quality child care in Minnesota.
+You can use the resources below to talk with others about the need for high-quality child care in Minnesota.

 When all Minnesota kids have the best possible start, we’re all better off.